Why Do I Feel Worse After My B12 Injection

 Understanding the Initial Reaction: "Feeling Worse Before Feeling Better"

 When B12 is administered via injection, it bypasses the digestive system, allowing for direct absorption into the bloodstream.
 This sudden increase in B12 levels can sometimes cause a temporary worsening of symptoms.
-This phenomenon is often referred to as the "healing crisis" or Herxheimer reaction, although it's not exactly the same.
+But this phenomenon is often referred to as the "healing crisis" or Herxheimer reaction, although it's not exactly the same.
 The body is suddenly equipped with a nutrient it has been lacking, and as it starts to repair and rebuild tissues, various reactions can occur.

 Another factor is the shift in metabolic processes.
 With sufficient B12, the body can more efficiently produce energy.
 This can sometimes lead to an initial period of fatigue as the body adjusts to the new energy levels.
 Additionally, the increased production of red blood cells can put a strain on the body, leading to temporary discomfort.